 The Musculoskeletal Division currently has four full-time faculty members.
 The entire department is fully PACS-integrated, and soft copy reading is the standard.
-The Department has state-of-the-art imaging equipment including current generation MR scanners, 64 slice CT scanners, radiography and fluoroscopy units, and bone densitometers.
+The Department has state-of-the-art imaging equipment including current generation MR scanners, 64 slice CT scanners, US machines, radiography and fluoroscopy units, and bone densitometers.
 We perform approximately 45,000 to 50,000 studies each year including a variety of interventional musculoskeletal procedures.

 To apply for one of the three Musculoskeletal Imaging Fellowship positions, the following information is required, in addition to the application: an original medical school transcript, the USMLE board scores and (3) letters of recommendation, including one from the residency program director.